 Information compiled by Esther O’Moore Donohoe and Chris Jones

 Pope Francis will arrive in Ireland on Saturday 25th August.
-He will appear at Croke Park that evening, and at both Knock and Phoenix Park on Sunday 26th August, with a series of additional events planned ahead of the visit.
+He will appear in Dublin city centre and at Croke Park that evening, and at both Knock and Phoenix Park on Sunday 26th August, with a series of additional events planned ahead of the visit.

 On Tuesday (21st), Opening Evening Prayer takes place at the RDS in Dublin from 7pm to 8:30pm.
 From Wednesday (22nd) to Friday (24th), Pastoral Congress will take place at the RDS with events throughout each day.
 Dublin Bus will provide extra services on all routes serving the RDS.